What to expect in Summer 2021

 Online courses at Virginia Western require a significant amount of interaction with Canvas, the Learning Management System, and many require real-time class sessions using the Zoom web-conferencing tool.
 In order to be successful in online classes, students must have substantial access to a computer with hi-speed internet connectivity.

 Beginning with the fall 2020 term, access to computers and internet service on the Virginia Western campus will be limited due to the COVID-19 pandemic.
-Wi-Fi internet access will be available in college parking lots and in outdoor spaces, but computer labs will have limited availability and be accessible by appointment only.
+Wi-Fi internet access will be available in college parking lots and in outdoor spaces.
+Brown Library’s first floor computer lab is available for students to use anytime the library is open.
+Space is limited and campus policies apply, such as those regarding face coverings and the daily health self-check.

 Click here for more information on computer access expectations for students.